learn-co-students/oo-basics-with-class-constants-nyc-web-111918/README.md

 Ok, so this is new.
 This syntax, `Book::GENRES` tells us a couple of things.
 First, whenever we see `::`, it indicates "name spacing".
 In other words, it tells us that the thing on the right side of the colons is a thing defined within the context, or name space, of the thing on the left side of the colons.

-In this case, this is telling us that there is a constant, `GENRES` (we know it's a constant because it's written in all caps) that is defined within our `Book` class.
+In this case, this is telling us that there isa constant, `GENRES` (we know it's a constant because it's written in all caps) that is defined within our `Book` class.

 This is what is known as a Class Constant.